jyoung4242/Squeleto-Docs/docs/README.md

 ## ECS Structure

-Squeleto has a very rudementary Scene based structure.
-Squeleto utilizes an Entity,Component, System (ECS) structure.
+Squeleto has a very rudementary Scene based format and each scene encapsulates sections of the game.
+Within a scene, Squeleto utilizes an Entity,Component, System (ECS) structure.
 While other engines maybe be 'easier' to use, the ECS structure is highly extensibility, as you can customize and tailer your enities however you want.

 ## Library of Systems and Components